Home » Healthy Nutrition » Nutritious Food

 Can the World’s Current Food Supply Already Meet Our Needs?

-While many have been convinced that the growing nutritional needs of the global population would eventually necessitate a huge area of land be allocated toward growing additional crops, a new shows that all the people of the world could be thoroughly fed, and then some, by the resources the earth has right now.
+While many have been convinced that the growing nutritional needs of the global population would eventually necessitate a huge area of land be allocated toward growing additional crops, a new study shows that all the people of the world could be thoroughly fed, and then some, by the resources the earth has right now.

 crop-productivity

-Published in the journal Science, the study focuses on maximizing the growing efficiency and productivity of the crops we currently have, by way of reducing greenhouse gases, improving the efficiency of irrigation methods, and cutting down on fertilizer use.
+Published in the journal Science, the study focuses on maximizing the growing efficiency and productivity of the crops we currently have, by way of reducing greenhouse gases, improving the efficiency of irrigation methods, and cutting down on use.

 The study also points out that excess food waste is a major problem, with 30 to 50 percent of food going to waste.
 One interesting point talked about how the food allocated to animals could provide the human race with an additional 70 percent of caloric availability if reallocated to humans, though such a plan would be reserved only for dire circumstances.